DIY Dish Soap Bar Recipe

 What’s In Your Dish Soap?
 I Know What’s In My DIY Dish Soap Bar!!

 Do you know what’s in your dish soap?
-I love knowing what’s in my zero waste DIY dish soap bar!
-But, it hasn’t always been that way.
+I love knowing what’s in my zero-waste DIY dish soap bar!
+But it hasn’t always been that way.

-This post contains some affiliate links for your convenience, read the full disclosure policy.
+For your convenience, this post contains some affiliate links; read the full disclosure policy.

 How to make dishwashing soap in the form of a DIY dish soap bar - it’s so easy you’ll wonder why you didn’t switch to a solid dish soap bar sooner!!